 - Roll the dough to about ¼ of an inch thickness.
 Cut out your hearts, and place them on the cookie sheet.
 Bake at 350 degrees for about 10-12 minutes.
 They should be just slightly golden brown on the edges.
 The time may vary depending on the size of your cookie cutters.
 The hearts I used were about three inches across.
 Cool on wire racks.

 - For the frosting: Press the raspberries against a fine mesh sieve over a large bowl.
 Discard the seeds.

 - Add the vegan buttery spread and mix on medium speed.

 - Add the confectioner’s sugar a little bit at a time.
-When the frosting starts to look crumbly, drizzle in the almond milk.
+When the frosting starts to look crumbly, drizzle in the non-dairy milk.